-The Academic Computing network consists of 14 UNIX or Windows NT-based servers that are connected to 600 microcomputers provided to support instruction, Internet access, World Wide Web, and e-mail.
-They are located in 15 computer laboratories across campus.
+The Academic Computing network consists of UNIX and Windows based servers that are connected to 600 computers provided to support instruction, Internet access, and E-mail.
+They are located in 18 computer laboratories across campus.
 Additionally, many academic departments maintain discipline-specific computer laboratories for their curricula.